jrenaldi79/prompts/team_prompts/arq_product_review_topic_modeling.md

 *   `existing_location_issues`: A list of pre-defined location issue type strings: `{{ $json.location_issues}}`

 ---
-**Stage 1: Attentive Reasoning (AR) - Complete the Reasoning Log**
+**Stage 1: Attentive Reasoning (AR) - Internal Reasoning Process**

-You MUST first complete the following JSON structure (the "Reasoning Log").
-Each field in this log is an Attentive Reasoning Query (ARQ) designed to guide your analysis.
-Provide thorough and accurate answers to each query.
+You MUST internally follow a structured reasoning process guided by the following Attentive Reasoning Queries (ARQs).
+These queries are designed to lead you step-by-step through the analysis of the customer feedback.
+You will use your responses to these internal queries to inform the Final Output Stage. **DO NOT output this reasoning process or the answers to these queries.**

 ```json
 {